DeathHound6/xxl-editor-packager/README.md

 ## Notes
 - Copying uncompressed files into the game's files, will cause the game to crash
     - That's what this project will help to prevent!
-- Some changes made in XXL Editor appear well, but for some currently unknown reason, cause the game to crash
+- Some changes made in XXL Editor appear fine in the editor, but cause the game to crash
+    - These are issues with the editor rather than the compression